smadinen7/saipranav_tswd-portfolio/final-project-part-two.md

 | Lack of interactivity in visuals             | Add optional filters for industry or job role in Tableau (if feasible)        |
 | Missing conclusion or takeaway               | Add a call-to-action section with practical advice and resource links         |

-> ...include any final thoughts you have here.

 The user feedback validated the structure and message of my story, but also pointed out areas where clarity and engagement could be improved.
 The scatterplot and timeline, while valuable, need simplification and more annotations.
 All interviewees wanted something actionable at the end, which I’ll implement in Part III.

 # Moodboards / personas
-> If you did this optional part, include details here.
-Otherwise remove this section

 **Moodboard:**
 *(to be added)*